heinz-otto/backup-over-cloud/README.md

 # backup-over-cloud
-Transport a backup in daily pieces over a cloud drive to a second location
+Transport a daily backup pieces over a cloud drive to a second location.
+The Files should be well prepared: zipped and encrypted!
+In my Environment, backup program will be the files provided in a Folder named d:\Magenta\Sicherung in the source location.
+The files will be transported to the archive location in the Folder D:\Sicherung.
+The Files will be "moved" over the cloud: After a working day, the backup ist done and the files will be copied to the cloud.
+Next morning, the files will be archived and online deleted.

 Location S(ource)